mettw/CSTMWS/README.md

 A port of CST MicrowaveStudio to Matlab OOP.
-This is very incomplete, but it is simple to extend using the CST documentation under "VBScript" and the example file 'runcst.mlx'.
+This is very incomplete, but it is simple to extend using the CST documentation under "VBScript" and the example file 'runcst_oop.mlx'.

-The file 'runcst.mlx' contains an example LiveScript that uses the CSTMWS class.
+The file 'runcst_oop.mlx' contains an example LiveScript that uses the CSTMWS class.
 It also contains the text of the CST documentation "Application Note – Calling CST Studio from Matlab".
 Note that you won't be able to run this file since it loads a pre-existing CST MWS